 Sunday the 20th we ate lunch at the Hard Rock on Beale street (Hard Rocks are kinda our little tourist thing) and then headed for Paris, TN.
 This was our base camp as it allowed me to keep an eye on the weather and had easy access north, west or south to wherever the skies were clear.
 I could not afford to miss this so I was making sure.

-The weather was awesome so we headed to an eclipse event in Clarksville, TN at the Old Glory Distillery.
+The next morning the weather was awesome so we headed to the Eclipse Event in Clarksville, TN at the Old Glory Distillery which was right in the middle of the total solar eclipse 2017 path of totality.
 The people there were awesome and their spirits were awesome too!
 Unfortunately their stuff is only available in Tennessee so that may mean we have to go back, heh.

 I set up my 110mm Orion refractor I use for imaging on my Orion Sirius mount, installed my Thousand Oaks glass filter and then fired up the laptop.
 Next to this setup I put my old Nikon D90 DSLR on a tripod with a 200mm 2.8 ED lens and a 1.4 teleconverter using Baader Solar Film.
 I also had a video camera using Baader film mounted below the refractor.